Tokushima: Awa Odori Hall

 When wave conditions are good, surfers rush to Kaifu Point.
 It’s also not far from Takegashima Marine Park, where kayaking, snorkelling and diving are available.

 Edged by a pine forest, Katsurahama Beach is a seaside escape that’s not for swimming (it’s prohibited) or sports, but simply taking in the scenery.
 Since ancient times, this site has been known as a great place for moon gazing.

 Located high on a hill, this large castle complex dating to the 1600s is impeccably maintained and offers panoramic views of the city.
 The best time to visit is early spring, when the 200 cherry trees on the grounds are in bloom.

-Cathay Dragon flies to Tokushima from Hong Kong twice a week from 19 December 2018 to 30 March 2019; Cathay Pacific flies to Osaka from Hong Kong 42 times a week
+Cathay Dragon flies to Tokushima from Hong Kong seasonally from 11 December 2019 to 28 March 2020; Cathay Pacific flies to Osaka from Hong Kong year round